 August 8, 2012 - Libya's NTC hands over power to the General National Congress.

-September 11, 2012 - U.S. Ambassador to Libya Christopher Stevens and three American diplomatic staffers are killed in an attack on the U.S. consulate in Benghazi.
-The cause is alleged to be an anti-Islam video produced by an Israeli-American but American officials believe it could have been a planned attack.
+September 11, 2012 - U.S. Ambassador Christopher Stevens and three U.S. diplomatic staffers are killed in an attack on the U.S. consulate in Benghazi.
+The cause is alleged to be an anti-Islam video produced by an Israeli-American, but U.S. officials believe it could have been a planned attack.
 Chief suspect is the pro-al Qaeda group the Imprisoned Omar Abdul Rahman Brigades.